Aina Mahal: Architecture

 The Aina Mahal is located near Prag Mahal.
-It is a two-storey mansion that is constructed with stones and decorated with stone carvings and wood fretwork.
+It is a two-story mansion that is constructed with stones and decorated with stone carvings and wood fretwork.
 The exterior is whitewashed.
 It was designed in the local style and decorated in the European style.
 The palace floors are laid with blue delftware tiles and the marble walls are decorated with mirrors that are separated by gilded frames.
 The walls are also decorated with fitted shelves on which glassware and ceramics were displayed.
 The rooms were illuminated by hanging candelabra and chandeliers with shade of Venetian glass.
 The pillars and roofs are decorated with golden mouldings and other ornamentation, and spaces between pillars and walls are filled with triangular mirror compartments.

 The first floor has the Audience Hall, the Pleasure Hall, the Hall of Mirrors and the State Apartments.
 The second floor has the ante-chamber, Darbar (Court) Hall and Marriage Hall.